top of page

 Endemic.
 At risk-declining.

-Superficially very similar to the Red-billed Gull in size, shape, and colouring, this sleek gull is built along more slender lines.
+Very similar to the Red-billed Gull in size, shape, and colouring, this sleek gull is built along more slender lines.
 It has a white body; its wings are grey with black at the very tips (it has less black than the Red-billed Gull).
 The bill and legs are black (there may be some orange or red showing on the legs).
 As a juvenile the legs and beak are pale pink, shading to bright red in the second year and then becoming black after that.
 Immature birds also have brownish spots on the wings; they can be mistaken for adult, Red-billed Gulls.

 nzbirdsonline-Black-billed Gull